Skip to content

 Strength is not constant across the year.
 Joe Friel's framework in The Cyclist's Training Bible — which still holds up — separates the year into anatomical adaptation, maximum strength, and maintenance phases.
 Triathletes need the same structure.

-Off-season and early base (October–January for a northern-hemisphere athlete targeting a summer A-race): two sessions weekly, building from 2 sets of 10 reps in the first two weeks up to 4 sets of 3–5 reps at 80–90% 1RM by week eight.
+Off-season and early base (October–January for a northern-hemisphere athlete targeting a summer A-race): two sessions weekly, building from 2 sets of 10-12 reps in the first two weeks up to 3-4 sets of 6-8 reps with 2-3 reps in reserve by week eight.
 This is the block where the real adaptation happens.
 Volume on the bike is moderate; the gym carries more of the load.

-Build phase (February–April): two sessions weekly, maintaining the heavy loads (3 sets of 3–5 reps) but reducing total volume.
+Build phase (February–April): two sessions weekly, maintaining meaningful load (3 sets of 6-8 reps) but reducing total volume.
 The bike-specific work on the turbo and the road is ramping; the gym's job is to maintain what was built.

 Race-specific phase (4–8 weeks out): drop to one session per week.
-Keep the heavy compound lifts; cut the accessory work.
+Keep the primary cycling-specific patterns; cut the accessory work.
 This is where triathletes panic and either stop lifting entirely or double down — both wrong.
-One heavy session every 7–10 days maintains neural adaptation without interfering with race-specific bike and run sessions.
+One loaded session every 7–10 days maintains neural adaptation without interfering with race-specific bike and run sessions.

 Big bike weeks — training camps, volume blocks, simulation weekends — get strength cut to one short maintenance session or dropped entirely for that week.
 Recovery is the limiter.
-When you're doing 20 hours on the bike across seven days, adding heavy deadlifts is stupid.
+When you're doing 20 hours on the bike across seven days, stacking another heavy lower-body session on top is the wrong call.

 What not to do in the gym as a triathlete